gskip17/openlab-site/README.md

 ### Build Process

 Just run `gulp` to run the script in `gulpfile.js`.
 The script takes all the 'content' body from `public/content` and then uses the various templates you configure it to use to generate static html files in `dist`.
+Open `dist` html files to view project locally.

 ## Markup